 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the year in which the estimate is revised if the revision affects only that year, or in the year of the revision and future years if the revision affects both current and future years.
-See Note 4 for further information.
+Information about significant assumptions and estimates uncertainty are disclosed in Note 4 - actuarial methods and assumptions.